AAAOUHM/model-predicitive-control-of-uav/README.md

 Initial experiments with **Linear Parameter-Varying MPC (LPV-MPC)** showed suboptimal performance.
 To improve this, we implemented **Nonlinear MPC (NMPC)**, optimizing the weighting parameters with a **genetic algorithm** to minimize energy consumption during mission completion.

 Multiple formulations of the MPC objective function were tested, all outperforming LPV-MPC.
-The best objective function, along with tuned parameters, was selected for optimal trajectory tracking.
+The best objective function, along with tuned parameters, was selected for optimal trajectory tracking along with minimal energy consumption.

 For a high-level overview, refer to the accompanying [PowerPoint presentation](link-to-ppt).